hellicott/LeadDevLive2020/README.md

 - It could give remote working a bad rep. But it's important to remember that the situation of not being able to be outside, having kids at home, etc. majorly effects the view of the experience.
 - It shows that not necessarily everyone *should* work from home, but everybody *could*.
 This could open up job oppurtunities to those with diabilities or unable to travel everyday and allow companies to be more open to remote working as a possibility

+## Ideas
+- Designate mornings as *group discussion time* and afternoons as *focus time*.
+In the afternoons, unless it is a blocker you save possible group discussions until the next morning.

+PROS: Helps organise the day.
+Reduces distractions

+CONS: Could discourage people from voicing a problem.
+Won't

+-

+## Silver Linings
+- We're all learning a lot - about each other, remote working, our internet connections
+- We'll much better set up for remote working once this is over
+- A new emphasis on *people first* attitudes
+- Meeting people's families and pets

 ## Other resources
 - [Awesome Remote Job - GitHub](https://github.com/lukasz-madon/awesome-remote-job)